-- 1.1 Party A, as the owner of the intellectual properties as set forth in the appendix hereto (hereinafter referred to as "Specified Intellectual Properties"), hereby grants Party B a non-exclusive license to use the Specified Intellectual Properties in accordance with the terms and conditions of the Agreement. - 1.2 Licensed Scope: Party A hereby grants Party B a license to use the Specified Intellectual Properties in its main businesses ("Licensed Use") within China Mainland ("Licensed Territory").
+- 1.1 Party A's affiliated entities in China, as the owners of the intellectual properties as set forth in the appendix hereto (hereinafter referred to as "Specified Intellectual Properties"), hereby grant Party B a non-exclusive license to use the Specified Intellectual Properties in accordance with the terms and conditions of the Agreement. - 1.2 Licensed Scope: Party A's affiliated entities in China hereby grant Party B a license to use the Specified Intellectual Properties in its main businesses ("Licensed Use") within Mainland China ("Licensed Territory").
 For the avoidance of doubt, the term "Licensed Scope" herein refers to not only the Licensed Use but also the Licensed Territory. - 1.3 The license term of the Specified Intellectual Properties (hereinafter referred to as the "License Term") shall be ten (10) years, subject to the validity period and extended validity period (if applicable) of each of the Specified Intellectual Properties.
-For the avoidance of doubt, if the law allows Party A to extend the validity period of any of the Specified Intellectual Properties, Party A shall do so before the expiration of the validity period, at its own costs. - 1.4 The license for the Specified Intellectual Properties is non-exclusive, and Party A may use by itself or grant another party a license to use the Specified Intellectual Properties. - 1.5 [The license for the Specified Intellectual Properties is royalty-free, and Party B is not required to pay Party A any royalty.] - 1.6 During the License Term, without the prior consent of Party A, Party B may not transfer the license for or sublicense the Specified Intellectual Properties to any third party. - 1.7 The Parties agree that if the license for the Specified Intellectual Properties needs to be filed according to law, the Parties shall cooperate with each other in effecting such filing and execute and deliver relevant agreements and documents required for such filing as soon as possible after the effectiveness of the Agreement.
+For the avoidance of doubt, if the law allows to extend the validity period of any of the Specified Intellectual Properties, Party A's affiliated entities in China shall do so before the expiration of the validity period, at their own costs. - 1.4 The license for the Specified Intellectual Properties is non-exclusive, and Party A's affiliated entities in China may use by themselves or grant another party a license to use the Specified Intellectual Properties. - 1.5 The license for the Specified Intellectual Properties is royalty-free, and Party B is not required to pay Party A or its affiliated entities in China any royalty. - 1.6 During the License Term, without the prior consent of Party A or its affiliated entities in China, Party B may not transfer the license for or sublicense the Specified Intellectual Properties to any third party. - 1.7 The Parties agree that if the license for the Specified Intellectual Properties needs to be filed according to law, the Parties shall cooperate with each other in effecting such filing and execute and deliver relevant agreements and documents required for such filing as soon as possible after the effectiveness of the Agreement.

-- 1.8 After signing the Agreement, neither Party may engage in any action that conflicts with the performance of the Agreement. - 1.9 In the event of any circumstance that has or might have a material adverse effect on Party B's use of the Specified Intellectual Properties as agreed herein, Party A shall promptly notify Party B in writing and take appropriate measures, and Party A shall use its best efforts to prevent such circumstance and/or mitigate the losses caused thereby. - 1.10 Party A shall take all active measures to maintain the legal and valid existence of the Specified Intellectual Properties and protect the rights to and interests in the Specified Intellectual Properties as long as it can.
-Party B agrees to fully cooperate with Party A on such measures.
-If Party A fails to take or is slack in taking reasonable action to prevent or stop any infringement or other violation, Party B is entitled and Party A shall authorize Party B to file any claim or lawsuit or initiate any proceedings for the Specified Intellectual Properties.
+- 1.8 After signing the Agreement, neither Party may engage in any action that conflicts with the performance of the Agreement. - 1.9 In the event of any circumstance that has or might have a material adverse effect on Party B's use of the Specified Intellectual Properties as agreed herein, Party A or its affiliated entities in China shall promptly notify Party B in writing and take appropriate measures, and Party A and its affiliated entities in China shall use its best efforts to prevent such circumstance and/or mitigate the losses caused thereby. - Party A and its affiliated entities in China shall take all active measures to maintain the legal and valid existence of the Specified Intellectual Properties and protect the rights to and interests in the Specified Intellectual Properties as long as it can.
+Party B agrees to fully cooperate with Party A and its affiliated entities in China on such measures.
+If Party A or its affiliated entities in China fail to take or are slack in taking reasonable action to prevent or stop any infringement or other violation, Party B is entitled and Party A and its affiliated entities in China shall authorize Party B to file any claim or lawsuit or initiate any proceedings for the Specified Intellectual Properties.